fumisols/Healthcare-Analytics-for-Data-driven-Health-Policy/README.md

 2. Improve Healthcare Resource Allocation by deploying more doctors and infrastructure to high-demand hospitals to balance workload across facilities.

-3. Strengthen Preventive Healthcare by promoting routine health screenings, encourage healthier lifestyles and reduce long-term healthcare costs
+3. Strengthen Preventive Healthcare by promoting routine health screenings, encourage healthier lifestyles and reduce long-term healthcare costs to reduce the rate of hypertension and obesity.

-4. Enhance Data-Driven Policy Making

-Use dashboards for continuous monitoring

-Integrate real-time healthcare data systems
+4. Enhance Data-Driven Policy Making: Use dashboards for continuous monitoring and integrate real-time healthcare data systems

-5. Optimize Insurance Coverage

-Improve access to affordable healthcare

-Strengthen partnerships with insurance providers
+5. Optimize Insurance Coverage: Improve access to affordable healthcare by strengthening the partnerships with insurance providers

-Tools Used
+**Tools Used**
 Power BI – Data Visualization & Dashboarding
 Microsoft Excel – Data Cleaning & Preparation
 Data Modeling & Transformation

-Healthcare Data Analysis

-Data Storytelling & Insights Communication
+Data Analysis, Storytelling & Insights Communication